AsteroidOS/unofficial-watchfaces/README.md

 `git clone https://github.com/AsteroidOS/unofficial-watchfaces`
 - Cd into unofficial-watchfaces folder.\
 `cd unofficial-watchfaces/`
-- Make the deploy script executable.\
-`sudo chmod +x deploy.sh`
 - Connect your AsteroidOS Watch, configured to either ADB Mode (ADB transfer) or Developer Mode (SCP transfer) in Settings -> USB.
 - Start `./deploy.sh` to use SCP commands or `./deploy.sh -a` for ADB commands.
 - Select a single watchface to deploy to the watch with its given number or copy all available watchfaces at once with option 1.
 - You then can restart the ceres session and apply a single selected watchface with pressing 'y'.

 Note that restarting the ceres session might be necessary when new fonts were installed along with the new watchfaces.
-Restarting the ceres session might break things like Always On Mode for the remaining uptime.
+Restarting the ceres session might break things like Always On Mode or the battery display for the remaining uptime.
 Reboot the watch in that case.
 You may [restart the session or reboot the watch](https://asteroidos.org/wiki/useful-commands/#restart) manually.

 ### Test watchfaces in qmlscene ###

-- After cloning the repo and changing into its local directory like described above, make the testing script executable.\
+- After cloning the repo and changing into its local directory like described above, execute test-in-qmlscene.sh without flag to use 24H display.\
-`sudo chmod +x test-in-qmlscene.sh`
-- Execute it without flag to use 24H display.\
 `./test-in-qmlscene.sh`
 - Or with the -use12h flag for 12H display.\
 `./test-in-qmlscene.sh -use12h`